-The April 2021 memorandum supersedes two prior memoranda on this topic (2015 and 2018) but draws on many of the concepts and examples under former Assistant Administrator for OECA Cynthia Giles’ 2015 memorandum on Next Generation Compliance.You may need a PDF reader to view some of the files on this page.
-See EPA’s About PDF page to learn more.
+The April 2021 memorandum supersedes two prior memoranda on this topic (2015 and 2018) but draws on many of the concepts and examples under former Assistant Administrator for OECA Cynthia Giles’ 2015 memorandum on Next Generation Compliance.

 - Strengthening Enforcement in Communities with Environmental Justice Concerns (pdf)

-- Using All Appropriate Injunctive Relief Tools in Civil Enforcement Settlements (PDF)(6 pp, 223 K, April 26, 2021)
+- Using All Appropriate Injunctive Relief Tools in Civil Enforcement Settlements (pdf)